Montenegro Visa Information

 Montenegro is a small country in the Balkans.
-Its tourism has a lot to suffer because of the war in former Yugoslavia in the 90s, but it seems that it bounces back slowly but surely.
-The Adriatic Sea, which borders Montenegro in the West, brings in a lot of tourists thanks to the Mediterranean climate, which is more than perfect for summer.
-Other than that, you can visit medieval towns, which are perfectly maintained.
-Their tall walls surround the medieval buildings, and the history behind them is fascinating.
+Its tourism has suffered because of the war in former Yugoslavia in the 90s, but it seems that it has bounced back, slowly but surely.
+The Adriatic Sea, which borders Montenegro to the west, brings in a lot of tourists thanks to the Mediterranean climate, which is more than perfect for summertime vacations.
+Other than that, you can visit medieval towns, which are well maintained.
+Their tall walls surround the medieval buildings and the history behind them is fascinating.
 The beaches are pristine, and the dramatic coastlines make for incredible photos.
 Montenegro may have had a rough past, but it has always kept its beauty.

 Before you travel to Montenegro, you need to see whether or not you need a visa to enter the country.
 Lucky for you, Montenegro has a pretty lenient visa policy, and many nationalities can visit the country up to 90 days without a visa.
 What is worth mentioning is that Montenegro has a visa policy that is similar to the visa policy of the Schengen Area.
-The countries from the visa waiver program (Annex II) are maintained with a few exceptions.
-Even so, the ones that were removed were replaced with new nationalities.
+The countries from the visa waiver program (Annex II) are maintained with a few deviations from the actual Schengen policy.

 We are sorry that we cannot help you get your Montenegro visa itself, but surely you are going to handle the situation just fine.
 We at least hope that the information mentioned above points you in the right direction.

 Our Company is accredited and recognized by the International Air Transport Association (IATA) and has a validated IATA Agency Code.
 If you want to check this information you can verify our membership using our bearing No. 23716873 at http://store.iata.org/ieccacfree.